b-laztornex/alternative-assets-api-/readme.md

 5. **Preload Data**:

-   - in order to user the app straight forward, preloading data is highly adbisable. after the contaiener is up the following command needs to be run:
+   - in order to user the app straight forward, preloading data is highly adbisable. after the container is up the following command needs to be run:

      ```docker exec -it api node src/config/preload.js